-The Board of Directors and Stockholders Teekay Tankers Ltd.
+The Board of Directors and Shareholders Teekay Tankers Ltd.

-We have audited the accompanying consolidated balance sheets of Teekay Tankers Ltd. (the "Company") as of December 31, 2014 and 2013, and the related consolidated statements of income (loss), cash flows, and changes in equity for each of the years in the three-year period ended December 31, 2014.
+We have audited the accompanying consolidated balance sheets of Teekay Tankers Ltd. and subsidiaries (the "Company") as of December 31, 2015 and 2014, and the related consolidated statements of income (loss), cash flows, and changes in equity for each of the years in the threeyear period ended December 31, 2015.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.